 Admission decisions are primarily based on the most recent college transcript (minimum 2.0 GPA).

 - Submit your online application for admission with non-refundable $50 application fee or official fee waiver.

 - Submit all required documents - final High School transcript indicating date of high school graduation, and official transcripts from ALL colleges and universities attended.

 - Check your Admission Status in our online admission portal (you will be sent an email confirmation once you have applied).

 - Allow 4-6 weeks for submitted documents to be received and processed by the Admissions Office.

 - Allow 2-3 weeks once your application is complete for a decision to be made.

-- A decision e-mail (with Next Step instructions) will be sent within a week of the decision being made.
+- A decision e-mail will be sent to you within a week of the decision being made.